CharlesVivian/Software-Engineering/README.md

 # Software Engineering
- my study procedure of software engineering
+My study procedure of software engineer.
+If you can get something useful for you, that's great!
+The real master always keep a heart of apprentce.